kangaree/gggggame/README.md

 - [ ] Save and load board states
 - [ ] Different speeds
-- [ ] Add a "person" element that can move around the board
+- [ ] Add a "person" element that can move around the sandbox